-Yes, drinks are an important part of these parties, and food bars are a great way to feed a crowd and allow everyone to customize their meal.
+Yes, drinks are an important part of these parties, and food bars are another great way to feed a crowd and allow everyone to customize their meal.

 - Burger Bar - if your tailgate celebrations start in the morning, cooking up some eggs can add a great flair to burgers.
-Try the Fajita Burgers, Hoisin Burgers or Need a Napkin Burger.
+Try the Fajita Burgers, Oktoberfest Burgers, Hoisin Burgers or Thai Chicken Burgers.